ehabhoba/woma/README.md

 - **Highly SEO Optimized:**
   - Includes all necessary meta tags for search engines and social media platforms (Open Graph).
   - Implements **JSON-LD Structured Data** to provide rich context to search engines, improving search visibility and how the link appears when shared.
+- **Product Showcase:** A dedicated shop section to display the latest products.
+- **Image Gallery:** An aesthetic masonry-style gallery to showcase brand looks.
 - **Useful & Informative:** A dedicated "Why Us" section clearly communicates the brand's value propositions.
 - **Interactive:** Features smooth transitions and hover effects for a better user experience.
 - **WhatsApp Integration:** Allows users to easily contact the brand or place orders directly via WhatsApp through multiple call-to-action buttons and a contact form.